linogaliana/website/content/project/OpenCancer/index.md

 url_pdf: ""
 url_slides: ""
 url_video: ""
+summary: A student project to ease the analysis of world cancer datasets
 ---

 R Package aiming to help anyone working with cancer data to import Epidemium dataset and build robust statistical models (LASSO feature selection)